Microsoft Entra ID

 Navigate to the Overview page and select Endpoints

-Copy to the Authority URL page to be used as Issuer URL in Gitpod’s SSO setup
+Copy the Authority URL to be used as Issuer URL in Gitpod’s SSO setup

 Note: Validate the Issuer URL by checking the OIDC Discovery location.
 In some configurations, the Issuer URL needs to be adjusted.